prdx23/acrylic/README.md

     def aesthetic_color():
         return Color(hsl=[RANDOM, (65, RANDOM), (60, 75)])
     ```
-    (If you have ever tried generating random colors by randomizing `RGB` values, you would know how badly that works)
+    (If you have ever tried generating random colors by randomizing `rgb` values, you would know how badly that works)

 3. Finding unique colors:
     ```python